 All businessmen who survive with their companies for decades know that you must transform the early revenues into safe assets.
 In fact, it is better if you start a business with some assets already on your hands because they will be your collaterals in case of the worst.
 If you can’t afford one, you’d rather take loans for it than to spend the money on conceiving a business.
 Why bother building a house that can’t even stand strong winds?

 Moreover, the more diversified your assets are, the safer you are.
 And it does not have to translate into obliging you to have different types of properties.
-You can just plant them on multiple states or even countries if you can afford it, like assets in Kenya, for instance.

 Build Good Credits